Subodhrana390/DevCreate-BuildFest/T049_SPD/readme.md

-# AgriEco - Smart Crop Advisory System
+# Krishimitra AI- Smart Crop Advisory System

 A comprehensive agricultural technology platform designed to empower small and marginal farmers with intelligent crop advisory services, real-time market insights, and AI-powered decision support tools.

 ## 🌾 Overview

-AgriEco is a full-stack web application that leverages modern technologies to provide farmers with:
+Krishimitra AI is a full-stack web application that leverages modern technologies to provide farmers with:
 - AI-powered crop recommendations and advice
 - Real-time weather monitoring and alerts
 - Soil health analysis and fertilizer recommendations